convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/lambda file for questions 21-40.md

 # age: 30
 # city: New York
 ```
-* It's important to note that *args and **kwargs can be used together in a function definition, with *args collecting the positional arguments and **kwargs collecting the keyword arguments.
+* It's important to note that *args and **kwargs can be used together in a function definition, with *args collecting the positional arguments and **kwargs collecting the keyword arguments.<br>

-28.
-31. What is the difference between instance, class, and static methods in
+27. What is the difference between instance, class, and static methods in Python?
-Python?

 28. How do you create simple program that calculates someone’s age using datetime module?
-30. Explain the concept of inheritance in Python.
+29. Explain the concept of inheritance in Python.
-31. How do you handle multi-threading in Python?
+30. How do you handle multi-threading in Python?
-32. What is the Global Interpreter Lock (GIL) in Python?
+31. What is the Global Interpreter Lock (GIL) in Python?
-33. What is a context manager in Python?
+32. What is a context manager in Python?
-34. How do you handle JSON data in Python?
+33. How do you handle JSON data in Python?
-35. Explain the differences between ＿getattr() and ＿getattribute()
+34. Explain the differences between ＿getattr() and ＿getattribute()
 methods in Python.
-36. What are modules and packages in Python?
+35. What are modules and packages in Python?
-37. What is the purpose of the ＿init＿ py file in Python packages?
+36. What is the purpose of the ＿init＿ py file in Python packages?
-38. How do you handle date and time in Python?
+37. How do you handle date and time in Python?
-39. What is the purpose of _all… in Python?
+38. What is the purpose of _all… in Python?
-40. Explain the difference between os.path.join() and os.path.abspath() in
+39. Explain the difference between os.path.join() and os.path.abspath() in
 Python.
-41. What is the purpose of the zip() function in Python?
+40. What is the purpose of the zip() function in Python?
 40. How do you remove duplicates from a list in Python?
 41. 41.
 Explain the use of the map() function in Python.
 42. How do you reverse a string in Python?